scribe-security/docs/docs/ci-integrations/github/action-bom.md

 * Add the credentials according to the [GitHub instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets/ "GitHub Instructions").
 Based on the code example below, be sure to call the secrets **clientid** for the **client_id**, and **clientsecret** for the **client_secret**.

-* Use the Scribe custom pipe as shown in the example bellow
+* Use the Scribe custom actions as shown in the example bellow

 ### Usage